Gianfranco is a student at St. John's University, who has a passion for learning and helping others.

 But the worst is yet to come in the life of Antonio Meucci.
 The problems that led to Meucci being forgotten were some of the same ones we face today; lack of money and pain.
 He continued to tinker with his invention in many ways however, he was forced to divert his attention to his factory which went bankrupt.
 He began a fruitless search for investors to try and save his source of income, but his search failed and his life was changed forever.
 Along with his business failure, his life got worse because of his inability to master the English language as well as a steamship accident in which he was severely burned.

 Over time, his prototypes eventually become more sophisticated and he needed a patent for them.
-However, Meucci could not even afford the $250 patent for his so called “talking telegram.”
+However, Meucci could not even afford the $250 patent for his so-called “talking telegram.”
 Even when Meucci filed for it again in 3 years he could not even afford the renewal cost, a measly $10.
-At this time it was sometimes difficult for immigrants to find work, especially with the growing prejudice towards Italians in America.
+At this time it was sometimes difficult for immigrants to find work, especially with the growing prejudice toward Italians in America.

 A Small Consolation